MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ### -DevicePasswordHistory
-!!!
-Exchange Server 2010

-The DevicePasswordHistory parameter specifies the number of previously used passwords to store.
-When a user creates a new password, the user can't reuse a stored password that was previously used.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The DevicePasswordHistory parameter specifies the number of previously used passwords to store.
 When a user creates a password, the user can't reuse a stored password that was previously used.

 ```yaml
 Type: Int32